 Survivor is one of my favorite TV shows and Jo and I have watched every season.
 We’ve both always thought it would be so fun to get to participate in the show’s challenges, as long as we didn’t have to go through the days of near starvation and heat the the castaways usually do!
 We decided to host our own Survivor-like event this summer during our yearly beach vacation in Sanibel, Florida.
 Since the Amazing Race we put on last year was so much fun, we knew we wanted to do something similar this year, and Survivor was just the ticket.

-So what did we do with these logos?
-Well, first of all, I put them on buffs!
 You simply can’t play Survivor without having iconic Survivor buffs for your tribe members.
 They were really easy to make, too.
 Start off with some stretch jersey knit fabric in your tribe colors.
 We used red jersey knit and blue jersey knit.

 Before you start working with the fabric, take note of which direction it stretches in.
 One way will stretch far better than the other, and you want that stretching direction to go left to right on your workspace.